bpowers/go-agent/README.md

 - **Streaming Support**: Real-time streaming responses with thinking/reasoning support
 - **Tool Calling**: Comprehensive tool/function calling with multi-round support (up to 10 rounds)
 - **Token Usage Tracking**: Monitor token consumption across all providers
-- **Type-Safe**: Fully typed Go interfaces with compile-time safety
-- **Code Generation**: Built-in tools to generate JSON schemas and MCP tool definitions from Go types
+- **Dead Simple Tool Creation Through Code Generation**: Built-in tools to generate JSON schemas and MCP tool definitions from Go functions: write a Go function, run go generate, one line to register it for use by the LLM.
+Write the tool once, use it with any LLM.

 ## Installation